- Jan 31 2019

-Celebrate Brigit's Eve, Oíche Bhríde, in the Roundhouse with an evening of Brigit traditions, cross-making, music, ritual and reflection.
+Celebrate Brigit's Eve, Oíche Bhríde, in the Roundhouse with an evening of Brigit traditions, cross-making, ritual and reflection.

 Brigit's Crosses were traditionally made on Brigit's Eve.
 Brigit's cross is either a three-legged or four-legged cross which has been identified as having its roots as an ancient solar symbol pre-dating Christianity.

 The evening will be led by Moya Roddy at 7.30pm and there will be refreshments afterwards included in the ticket price of €15.00.